 Electricity consumption serves as a main source of energy usage in our offices and warehouses.
-Electricity intensity accounted for 9.6 KWh/m2 in FY2021 as compared to 8.9 KWh/m2 in FY2020, of our total occupied area.
-Most of our offices and warehouses were opened longer as the movement control measures were reduced.
-Moving forward, we target to maintain the energy intensity around 9.5 KWh/m2 level in the forthcoming year.
+Electricity intensity accounted for 16.3 KWh/m2 in FY2022 as compared to 16.7 KWh/m2 in FY2021, of our total occupied area.
+Most of our offices and warehouses were opened longer in view of increased business activities.
+Moving forward, we target to maintain consistent energy intensity in the forthcoming year.